OriginRound/origin-round-docs/Origin-Round-Partner-API.md

 }

 // 3.
-Handle First-Time vs. Returning Users if (originResponse.data.already_in_use) {
+Handle First-Time vs. Returning Users
+// Note: Origin Round will return a 200 OK here, NOT an error.
+It is up to you to reject the double-spend based on this flag. if (originResponse.data.already_in_use) {
     //  SECURITY: This code is valid, but was consumed in the past.
     // If your app binds codes to specific accounts, you must check your database here: